npm/static-pages/jobs.md

 Follow [@npm_hiring](https://twitter.com/npm_hiring) on Twitter.

-We have stopped accepting applications and are in the screening process for these positions:
+We have stopped accepting applications and are in the screening process for the following positions:

 * Support Technician
 * Software Engineer on the npm Enterprise product